Supreme to release Daniel Johnston clothing line

 Shipping is currently free on orders over $150 (£120), although the cost of individual items remains to be seen.

-The tribute comes after Johnston’s death, prompting a massive outpouring of tributes from the likes of The 1975’s Beck and Matty Healy.
+The tribute comes after Johnston’s death prompted a massive outpouring of tributes from the likes of The 1975’s Matty Healy and Beck.

 His work was covered by a wide range of artists including Beck, Flaming Lips, Death Cab for Cutie and Bright Eyes.
 Kurt Cobain famously wore a Daniel Johnston T-shirt for Nirvana’s performance at the 1992 MTV Video Music Awards.